 Pizza is an extremely calorie-dense food if you’re logging it by the slice, we can guarantee that you’re underestimating just how many calories you’re consuming.

 Note that this slice of pizza is 175 grams and 406 calories.
 If you were to log this via the fixed serving size method – 1 slice of pizza – it says that the slice is only 207 calories.

 This is why the fixed serving size method isn’t appropriate for many foods, and why it’s so important to weigh out your food whenever you can.

 Peanut Butter and Jelly Sandwich

-I’m including a peanut butter and jelly sandwich in this list because I cannot tell you how many times I’ve seen clients make PB&Js for themselves, slathering the bread with heaps of peanut butter and jelly, and then log it in MyFitnessPal as only 300 calories when they’re eating that many calories in the peanut butter alone.
+We’re including a peanut butter and jelly sandwich in this list because we cannot tell you how many times we’ve seen homemade PB&Js, with heaps of peanut butter and jelly, and then entered into an app showing up as only 300 calories (when in fact there’s likely 300 calories in the peanut butter alone).

 Peanut butter is one of those foods that is MUCH better to weigh out than use tablespoon measurements for.
 Prepare to be disappointed, because two tablespoons of peanut butter at 180 calories is probably a lot less peanut butter than you thought.